UGA Logo

 University of Georgia Logo History

 Judging by incomplete archival data, the UGA seal and motto were created in 1801 by one person – Josiah Meigs.
-In that year, the trustees chose a site for the construction of the university, and the new president of the school, Josiah Meigs (part-time the only professor), began teaching physics without even having a suitable room for this.
+That year, the trustees chose a site to construct the university, and the new school president, Josiah Meigs (part-time the only professor), began teaching physics without a suitable room.
 The first building appeared only later – in 1802.
 Students graduated in 1804.
 Graduates received diplomas with a seal that contained the inscription “Universitas Georgiae Sigillum 1801” inside the circle.
 There was also an old motto in Latin.
 At that time, it consisted of the phrase “Et docere et rerum exquirere causas.”
 In 1990, the word “serve” was added to the phrase, but this did not affect the press.

-The UGA logo does not have such a long history, although it has gone through one redesign.
-It can be considered a reflection of tradition because it depicts the famous arch of the University of Georgia.
-The same arch is shown on the modern press and rises on the campus.
+Although the UGA logo has a short history, it has undergone one redesign.
+It reflects tradition because it depicts the famous arch of the University of Georgia, shown in the modern press and rising on the campus.

 Old